jaya678/CaterpillarGame/README.md

-# CaterpillarGame
+# Caterpillar Game

-A GUI game application made using Turtle graphics.
-This game is similar to the infamous snake game.
+A simple GUI game application made using Turtle graphics.
+This game is a derivative to the infamous snake game.

+## How to run the game ?

+__Run the python script__

+> python caterpillar.py